Rolleiflex Standard - Antique and Vintage Cameras

 Attributes:

 Reflex viewing through second lens.
 Full-size ground glass focusing screen without condenser with cross hairs giving 25 squares.
 Focusing magnifier.
-Eye level finder in hood.
+Eye-level finder in hood.

-Auto-stop on film-advance after initially setting to 1 in red window, not coupled to shutter.
+Auto-stop on film advance after initially setting to 1 in red window, not coupled to shutter.
 Automatic film counter after initially setting to 1.
 Two red windows for either B1 or B2 film.
-Depth of field table.
+Depth-of-field table.
 Exposure table.

 Identification: